·

 Misleading.
 While California electricity rates have been rising (for reasons we've covered in our grid costs article), there is no penalty for not participating in SGIP.
 The program is entirely voluntary.

 Requires context.
-The CPUC's Solar Consumer Protection Guide explicitly lists "free solar energy at no cost" as a claim to be cautious of.
-While some SGIP categories can cover the full cost of battery storage, there are always conditions, eligibility requirements, and potential long-term obligations depending on the financing structure.
+The CPUC has explicitly flagged "free at no cost" promises as claims to be cautious of.
+While some SGIP categories can cover the full cost of an energy storage system, there are always conditions, eligibility requirements, and potential long-term obligations depending on the financing structure.

 "Assessment scheduled this week" or "Final notice"